Digitalis obscura: Description

 Digitalis obscura is a shrub or herbaceous perennial growing from a woody base, reaching 1 to 3.9 ft tall.
 The stems are smooth and erect.
-The long leaves are basal and form in a rosette fashion growing outward closer to the ground.
+The long leaves are basal and form in a rosette fashion, growing outward closer to the ground.
 Smaller leaves grow alternately along the stem.
 The thick, glossy leaves are lanceolate in shape, with acute tips.
 The leaves have a blue-green color and a leathery texture that gives them a shine.
-A mature plant spreads over the ground about 0.75–1.5 feet.
+A mature plant spreads over the ground to about 0.75–1.5 feet.

 Flowers

 The many flowers of the plant are large and tubular, opening into a funnel shape.
 They droop from the point of attachment to the stem, occurring in clusters on the same side of the floral axis.
 The flowers are approximately 1.5 in long and have an appearance of dropping bells or snipped-off fingers as the common name of the genus, foxglove, suggests.
-This foxglove is distinguished by its rusty dark-orange to green-yellow coloured flowers.
+This foxglove is distinguished by its rusty dark-orange to green-yellow flowers.
 Inside the flowers, red venation and spotting can also be seen as well as tiny hairs at the tips.
 The arrangement of the flowers in respect to the stalk is racemes and the flowers droop downward.